 Estimated Derived or approximated from available data — for example, using trailing vs. forward EPS ratio when direct earnings growth isn't reported.
 Full scoring range applied but result may be less precise.

 Unavailable Yahoo Finance does not report this metric for the ticker.
 Common for smaller companies, foreign listings, and newly public stocks.
-Factor receives a partial neutral score (roughly 50% of max) to avoid penalising securities with limited data coverage.
+Factor receives a partial neutral score, so a security isn't penalised for data we couldn't read.
+The neutral value is set per factor rather than as a fixed fraction of the maximum — it is not always half.

 When many factors on a card show ○ unavailable, the score is less reliable — it's based largely on neutral placeholders rather than actual company data.
 Use such scores with extra caution.